as4193/TarjamaRTv1/README.md

 - **Python 3.11** (required)
 - **GPU with 6-10 GB VRAM** (to run VAD + ASR + MT models)
 - **OpenAI API Key** (required for ASR Correction)
+- **~80 GB free storage** (for models, dependencies, and Docker images)

+**Note:** This project was developed and tested on Windows.
+You may encounter issues when running on other operating systems.

 ## Setup